Rhodri Morgan: Death

 Morgan collapsed on the evening of 17 May 2017 while cycling on Cwrt yr Ala Road, Wenvoe, near his home.
 Police and paramedics were called to the scene and he was pronounced dead.
 He was 77.

 Morgan's family held a humanist funeral for him, in line with his humanist beliefs, at the Welsh Assembly on 31 May, which was open on a first-come first-served basis to the public, as well as broadcast on screens outside the Senedd and online.
 The funeral was televised and billed as a major national event.
 The ceremony was led by Morgan's friend and former Welsh Labour colleague Lorraine Barrett.
 A private service of committal was held at Thornhill Crematorium's Wenallt Chapel in Cardiff the next day.

+Commemoration and legacy

+In July 2026, a statue outside the Pierhead Building depicting Morgan and his dog Tel was unveiled.

 Honorary degrees

 Morgan was awarded several honorary degrees for his service to the United Kingdom, including the following.